ZhiLiHydro/pyRiverBed/README.md

 ### Step 1: Start the GUI to prepare the steering file

-`python gui4pyriverbed.py` first, then enter model parameters, and click `Generate steering file` button to prepare the steering file `steering.txt`
+`python3 gui4pyriverbed.py` first, then enter model parameters, and click `Generate steering file` button to prepare the steering file `steering.txt`

 ### Step 2: Run pyRiverBed

 GUI method: click `Run pyRiverBed` button in GUI to run pyRiverBed

-CLI method: quit the GUI and then type `python pyriverbed.py` in command line to run pyRiverBed
+CLI method: quit the GUI and then type `python3 pyriverbed.py` in command line to run pyRiverBed

 Both methods to run pyRiverBed work with zero difference